What is Alpha Mannosidosis

 An optimistic view of the future

-Despite advances in diagnosis and treatment, much remains to be done.
-Both Álvaro and Jordi stress that including lysosomal diseases such as alpha-mannosidosis in universal neonatal screening is an urgent priority to address treatment.
-"Early diagnosis could save many lives and improve the quality of life of these patients," they say.
-At present, the lack of knowledge about these diseases and the lack of access to diagnostic tests delay the clinical approach:
+Despite advances in diagnosis and treatment, there is still much to be done.
+Both Álvaro and Jordi emphasize that including lysosomal diseases such as alpha-mannosidosis in universal newborn screening is an urgent priority for addressing treatment.
+“An early diagnosis could save many lives and improve the quality of life for these patients,” they state.
+The fact is that, at present, a lack of awareness about these diseases and limited access to diagnostic tests delay clinical intervention:

-"Despite the advances, we are still far from having treatments that cure the disease.
-We need more research, more resources, and more social support," concludes the Doctor.
+“Despite the progress made, we are still a long way from having treatments that can cure the disease.
+We need more research, more resources, and more social support,” the doctor concludes.

 The story of alpha-mannosidosis is the story of thousands of families who, day after day, live with a disease that conditions their future, not only that of the patient.
 With late diagnoses, treatments that, as a consequence, arrive late and a health system that is not yet fully prepared to face the challenge, patients live with the uncertainty of tomorrow.